 If you’re looking for a natural remedy for high blood pressure and you haven’t had your vitamin D levels checked recently, now is the time.
 It’s likely you have a vitamin D deficiency and are in need of vitamin D supplements to help lower your blood pressure, according to the results from two recent studies.

 A large-scale genetic study involving over 155,000 individuals found that low vitamin D levels can cause hypertension.
 This was the world’s largest study to not only examine the relationship between vitamin D and high blood pressure, but to actually prove cause and effect.
 Many observational studies have already shown definite links between low vitamin D and hypertension but didn’t prove that vitamin D deficiency actually caused the disease.
 Now we know.
 Consider the following findings.

 Get a FREE Special Report from the editors of University Health News, Heart Health: High blood pressure symptoms, heart attack symptoms, heart murmurs, enlarged heart, congestive heart failure, and more.

 The highest vitamin D levels lowered hypertension risk the most

 Those with high vitamin D levels had lower blood pressure and therefore a reduced risk of hypertension.
-For every 10% increase in vitamin D levels, there was an 8% decrease in the risk of developing hypertension.
+For every 10 percent increase in vitamin D levels, there was an 8 percent decrease in the risk of developing hypertension.
 The results are part of the data from a study known as D-CarDia, a large-scale study involving numerous centers in Europe and North America.
 The D-CarDia study ultimately aims to establish the causal role of low vitamin D on cardiovascular disease using genetic markers.

 Low levels of vitamin D can trigger hypertension